-umber 2-CSPA-8 2.
+Number 2-CSPA-8 2.
 Procedures respecting the deployment of a public order unit for planned and unplanned public order incidents, including, i. setting out the circumstances for deployment, ii. specifying the process for authorizing deployment, and iii. identifying operational responsibility for authorizing deployment.
 4. Procedures on police action in respect of labour disputes.
 10. (1) Every chief of police shall establish the following written procedures: 1.
 Procedures respecting the provision of the functions listed in paragraph 2 of subsection 9 (1), i. setting out the circumstances in which the members of a police service providing the functions will be deployed, ii. in relation to the functions of tactical units and hostage rescue teams, authorizing the tactical supervisor or incident commanders to determine how many tactical officers are required to be deployed to an incident, and iii. in relation to the deployment of incident commanders and crisis negotiators, A. specifying the process for authorizing deployment, B. identifying operational responsibility for authorizing deployment, and C. in the case of incident commanders, ensuring that an incident commander assigned to manage an incident has the training prescribed by the Minister that is appropriate to the incident.
-3. Procedures on preliminary perimeter control and containment, i. setting out the circumstances in which preliminary perimeter control and containment will be established, ii. identifying who has operational responsibility for the establishment of preliminary perimeter control and containment, and iii. setting out the duties of police officers in respect of establishing preliminary perimeter control and containment until the arrival of a tactical unit or containment team.
+3. Procedures on preliminary perimeter control and containment, i. identifying who has operational responsibility for the establishment of preliminary perimeter control and containment will be established, ii. identifying who has operational responsibility for the establishing preliminary perimeter control and containment of preliminary perimeter control and containment of preliminary perimeter control and containment of a tactical unit or containment team.
 8. Procedures on emergency ground search, rescue and recovery, i. respecting the coordination of searches and management of searchers by a search manager, including the deployment of members of the police service as searchers, and ii. setting out requirements for the tracking and documentation of emergency ground searches by a search manager for the purposes of paragraph 10 of subsection 9 (1).
-14. Every chief of police shall establish written procedures on providing assistance to victims that, (a) reflect the principles of the Victims' Bill of Rights, 1995 and the Canadian Victims Bill of Rights; and (b) set out the responsibilities of members of the police service in providing assistance to victims.
+14. Every chief of police shall establish written procedures on providing assistance to victims that,(a) reflect the principles of the Victims' Bill of Rights, 1995 and the Canadian Victims Bill of Rights; and(b) set out the responsibilities of members of the police service in providing assistance to victims.